snowplow/documentation/docs/recipes/recipe-funnel-analysis/index.md

 You have already set up Snowplow’s out of the box web tracking by instrumenting the Javascript Tracker in your application.
 This includes tracking `page_view` events.
 In the modeling section of this recipe, you will be able to classify any page view as a funnel step.
 However, you might also want to track additional actions as part of your funnel analysis.
 For this purpose, you will implement a custom `funnel_interaction` event (optional).

-You will then collect all funnel step interactions (whether they are page views or specific interactions) into a single table to easily visualise and analyse how your users are moving through your funnels, and where they are getting stuck or dropping off.
+You will then collect all funnel step interactions (whether they are page views or specific interactions) into a single table to easily visualise and analyze how your users are moving through your funnels, and where they are getting stuck or dropping off.

 ## Design and implement the `funnel_interaction` event (optional)